Kinsho was founded to help people better connect with their food and themselves. We hope this tip helps you create enlightened eats!

 This WILL relax you and just might soothe your dinner companions to turn complaints into compliments.

 Do you love dessert?
 We do!
 But it can be hard to find easy, healthy-ish recipes.
-Below is a good one based on a recipe from our fellow Bostonian, Holistic Nutrition Coach Kristen Ciccolini from Good Witch Kitchen.
+Below is a good one from our fellow Bostonian, Holistic Nutrition Coach Kristen Ciccolini from Good Witch Kitchen.
 These are easy, healthy and kid-friendly.
 And they fit quite nicely in our Kinsho Bento Boxes. 🙂

 1 cup oats